What are the disadvantages and benefits of breastfeeding?

 Breastfeeding facilitates bonding between mother and baby.
 There is a well-accepted extra closeness that breastfeeding mothers experience that is both hormonal and emotional in nature.

 The only disadvantages for the baby in breastfeeding occur when things are not going well, for example, if there's an inadequate supply of breast milk or an inefficient suck reflex in the baby.
 However, it is unusual for a mother not to produce enough milk for her baby unless she is not breastfeeding correctly or frequently enough.
 The disadvantages that most commonly arise involve the rest of the family.
-Siblings and dad often feel "left out" of baby care since mom is the only one who can do the nursing.
+Siblings and dad sometimes feel "left out" of baby care since mom is the only one who can do the nursing.
 However, other family members can be involved in helping with different aspects of the baby's care, and this gives them a valuable feeling of importance and allows mom a chance to rest.

 Breastfed babies eat more often than formula-fed babies since breast milk is more quickly digested and leaves the stomach empty more frequently.
 This puts a little more stress on the mother because of the potential necessity for more frequent feedings.
 If the mother develops certain medical conditions, whether or not to continue breastfeeding may need to be reassessed.
 These conditions should always be discussed with the doctor.
 However, it is rare that breastfeeding would need to be discontinued completely.
 In any interaction, the mother's doctor and/or pharmacist should be informed that she is breastfeeding.
 Some medicines should be avoided during breastfeeding.
 Numerous other medications have not yet been adequately studied in the context of breastfeeding and the possible effects on the baby.
 If a breastfeeding mother is required to take a medication which has not been fully studied, she may want to consider discussing this matter with her doctor.